3 Best Personal Loans With No Prepayment Penalty

 The cost of prepayment penalties varies greatly, depending on how the lender chooses to calculate the penalty, as well as the type of loan and the length of time left on the loan term.

 The three main ways that prepayment penalties are calculated are:

 - Percentage of balance: Let’s say you try to pay off the full remaining balance on a 5-year loan term after 4 years.
 The lender may charge a certain percentage of the remaining balance that you pay off at that point as a prepayment penalty.

-- Interest: Taking the same example of paying off a 5-year loan after 4 years, a lender may, instead, charge you 1 year worth of interest payments
+- Remaining interest: Taking the same example of paying off a 5-year loan after 4 years, a lender may, instead, charge you 1 year’s worth of interest payments

 - Flat fee: Other lenders, rather than tying the penalty to the amount of interest or balance left over, simply charge a flat fee for any borrower that pays off a loan early.

 No, not all loans have prepayment penalties.
 Some lenders charge prepayment penalties while others do not.